2009 United States gubernatorial elections: New Jersey

 Democratic Governor Jon Corzine was eligible to run for a second term and did so.
 He was considered vulnerable given a number of recent scandals and low approval ratings.

 Former Glen Ridge Mayor Carl Bergmanson, failed 2008 congressional candidate Roger Bacon, and failed 2008 Senate candidate Jeff Boss also sought the Democratic nomination.
 Corzine won the Democratic primary on June 2.

 U.S. Attorney Chris Christie was the Republican gubernatorial nominee.
 Christie defeated former Bogota Mayor Steve Lonegan and veteran General Assemblyman Rick Merkt in the Republican primary on June 2.

-Chris Daggett, who was Commissioner of the New Jersey Department of Environmental Protection under Governor Thomas Kean, Sr. and regional administrator of the Environmental Protection Agency under President Ronald W. Reagan, ran as an independent.
+Chris Daggett, who was Commissioner of the New Jersey Department of Environmental Protection under Governor Thomas Kean and regional administrator of the Environmental Protection Agency under President Ronald W. Reagan, ran as an independent.
 Daggett raised enough money to file for public funds and appear in both debates.

 On November 3, 2009, Republican Christie unseated Democratic incumbent Governor Corzine.
 His margin of victory was 49% to 45%.
 Daggett's role as a "spoiler candidate" (some polls had him taking 10 percent of the vote) never materialized.

 Virginia

 Virginia's term limits law allows governors to run for more than one term; however, the terms cannot be consecutive.
-Thus, incumbent Governor Tim Kaine could not stand for re-election.
+Thus, incumbent governor Tim Kaine could not stand for re-election.

-Candidates for the Democratic nomination included Terry McAuliffe, former Chairman of the Democratic National Committee and Hillary Clinton's former campaign manager; State Senator Creigh Deeds; and State Delegate Brian Moran.
-Deeds won the Democratic primary on June 9, 2009 with approximately 49% of the vote, beating out Terry McAliffe with 26% and Brian Moran with 23%.
+Candidates for the Democratic nomination included Terry McAuliffe, former chairman of the Democratic National Committee and Hillary Clinton's former campaign manager; State Senator Creigh Deeds; and State Delegate Brian Moran.
+Deeds won the Democratic primary on June 9, 2009, with approximately 49% of the vote, beating out Terry McAliffe with 26% and Brian Moran with 23%.

 The Republican nominee was Virginia Attorney General Bob McDonnell.
 This was the sixth consecutive Virginian gubernatorial election where an elected Attorney General has run.

-On November 3, 2009, Bob McDonnell defeated Creigh Deeds to become Governor-elect of Virginia.
+On November 3, 2009, Bob McDonnell defeated Creigh Deeds to become governor-elect of Virginia.
 His margin of victory was a landslide 59% to 41%.